The 10 golden debt collection tips during COVID-19

 Your accounts receivable portfolio will undoubtedly contain disputed claims.
 It is important to resolve these disputes as soon as possible.
 After all, there is a chance that your debtor will still have some reserves to fulfil the payment agreement, rather than in a few months' time.
 We are heading towards an enormous economic recession, in which many entrepreneurs will go bankrupt and will no longer be able to meet their payment obligations after the summer.

 Furthermore, the courts will become overloaded and procedures will take even longer than they already do.
 The court will pressurise both parties to settle the case out of court, whether it is justified or not.
 So, avoid all the costs and negative energy and settle it now.
-It is more likely that you can get it arranged now and still be able to expect payment, than during the process when the party stands its ground and refuses to pay.
+It is more likely that you can get it arranged now and still be able to expect a payment, than during court proceedings when the counterparty stands its ground and refuses to pay.
 Contact your debtor proactively and arrange it!

 3. Investigate whether the reason of non-payment and/or postponement of payment is caused by COVID-19

-We see that the Corona card is being pulled very quickly, and often by debtors who are still fully operational and can meet their payment obligations.
-Does your debtor claim not to be able to pay due to COVID-19?
-Then ask for written evidence to verify this.
+We see that the Corona card is being pulled very quickly, and often by debtors who are still fully operational and are capable of fulfilling their payment obligations.
+If your debtor claims he cannot pay due to COVID-19, then ask for written evidence to verify this.
 If a debtor truly no longer has the financial needs to fulfil the payment agreement, it should be possible for the debtor to provide sound evidence.
 For example, this could include: